donovanh/donovanh.github.com/_posts/2014-04-26-visual-testing.markdown

 However you may find if you're creating many screenshots that it adds some weight to your repository.

+If not using it as a visual history, it still presents a useful way to quickly scan through a set of pages when working on the front-end and check that nothing has changed unexpectedly.

 ### Not automated

 This sort of testing is not automatic, offering a way to more easily manually check layouts.
 Other unit or functional test tools are better suited to continuous integration testing.
 Still, this makes the process of checking a range of pages for changes much easier.